ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 -   _Component Name:_ `nimble-accordion-item`
 -   _Properties/Attributes:_
-    -   `appearance` - `block`, `outline`, `ghost`
     -   `error-visible` - boolean
 -   _Methods:_ Unchanged
 -   _Events:_ Unchanged
--   _CSS Classes and Custom Properties that affect the component:_
+-   _CSS Classes and Custom Properties that affect the component:_ Unchanged
-    -   `appearance` - `block`, `outline`, `ghost`
-    -   `error-visible` - boolean
 -   _Slots:_ Unchanged

-The Figma design includes appearances of the accordion header that reflect those of the `block`, `outline`, and `ghost` buttons.
-The nimble-button pattern with these styles mostly fits the styling of the accordion, so these styles will be used.
-The attributes of `block`, `outline`, and `ghost` will be implemented with the name `appearance`.
-A few styling elements like the background color change on click that is used in the button will be removed.

 The Figma design also includes an `error` state.
-For this state, the styling of the accordion header button will to have a red border.
-This will be controlled with a boolean attribute such as `error-visible`, which would have a default of "" in the accordion attributes- when necessary, "error-visible" would be added to the accordion attributes and this would make the accordion switch to the red styling.
+This will be controlled with the boolean attribute `error-visible`, which has a default attribute value of "".
+When needed, "error-visible" would be added to the accordion attributes, changing the color of the accordion item border color to red.
+This will be implemented in the accordion styling through conditional css styles based on `error-visible`'s value (ex. :host([error-visible]) will have styling for when `error-visible` is true).

-A css class for the nimble-accordion-item can be used to get a green border (or red for `error-visible`) around the entire accordion (parent and children of accordion).

 ### Angular integration